Stephen Barber & Sandi Harris, Lutemakers

 We only build these instruments for genuine students and beginners to the lute (including, of course, children) or for those who are genuinely operating on a limited budget; this is because we have in recent years encountered several people who can clearly afford a full-priced lute, and have bought such instruments from other makers trying to get a cheap instrument from us.
 We have decided, therefore, to limit the number made each year to 6, and to also choose who we build them for.

-We made a 6c Student Lute for Luca Manassero in January 2009, and his 12-year old son Tommaso has recently 'inherited' it; Luca sent the images below, showing Tommaso having a lesson from Jakob Lindberg; Luca suggested that we might use the images, as they neatly illustrate who these instruments are intended for:
+We made a 6c Student Lute for Italian lutenist Luca Manassero, and his 12-year old son Tommaso has recently 'inherited' it; Luca sent the images below, showing Tommaso having a lesson from Jakob Lindberg; Luca suggested that we might use the images, as they neatly illustrate who these instruments are intended for:

 Above: Tommaso Manassero having a lesson with Jakob Lindberg in Torino (Turin).